wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 The dashboard provides a comprehensive overview with KPIs (total items, total units, low stock items), inventory by category, stock by location, low stock alerts, recent transactions, expiring items alerts, activity by disaster event, operations metrics, and transaction analytics.

 ### Authentication
-The system implements Flask-Login-based authentication with role-based access control (RBAC) supporting six distinct user roles: ADMIN, INVENTORY_MANAGER, WAREHOUSE_STAFF, FIELD_PERSONNEL, EXECUTIVE, and AUDITOR.
+The system implements Flask-Login-based authentication with role-based access control (RBAC) supporting seven distinct user roles: ADMIN, INVENTORY_MANAGER, WAREHOUSE_STAFF, FIELD_PERSONNEL, EXECUTIVE, AUDITOR, and DISTRIBUTOR.
 Features include secure password hashing (Werkzeug), session management, role-aware navigation, automatic population of `created_by` audit fields, and CLI commands for user management.
 Route protection is enforced using `@login_required` and `@role_required` decorators.

+**Role-Specific Capabilities**:
+- **DISTRIBUTOR**: Access to self-service needs list creation, package tracking, and partial fulfillment response interface.
+Linked to distributor profile via `user_id`.
+- **INVENTORY_MANAGER**: Full access to package management, distributor management, and approval workflows.
+Dashboard shows pending needs lists submitted by distributors.
+- **WAREHOUSE_STAFF**: Can dispatch and deliver packages, manage stock at assigned locations.
+- **ADMIN**: Full system access including user management and all administrative functions.

 The architecture also includes a plan for future integration with Keycloak and LDAP for enterprise authentication using Authlib.

 ### File Storage and Attachments
 The system supports file attachments for inventory items (e.g., product photos, specifications).
 Currently, files are stored locally in `/uploads/items/` with UUID-based secure filenames.
 A modular `storage_service.py` with a `StorageBackend` abstraction layer is in place to facilitate future migration to cloud storage solutions like AWS S3 or Replit Nexus buckets without application code changes.
 File uploads are validated for type and size, and protected by authentication.